ryanhyma/react-answers/README.md

 - scenarios address top user questions on canada.ca
 - takes advantage of canada.ca interaction patterns and support - e.g. if a wizard is already in place, direct the user to answer those questions rather than attempting to walk them through the process in the ai service.
 AI services aren't optimized for question logic and aren't effective for that purpose.
 - evaluation system and logging for continuous improvement as models evolve and both users and teams experiment with the ai application
-- TODO - use referral url to track where the user came from and use that information to improve the response - already is used for context in system prompt
-- TODO - someday could use model as a judge to determine context and apply specific context to system prompt to improve response quality

 ### Official languages support
 - Bilingual system prompts (English/French) - loads based on selected language to improve response quality and reduce input token load